 Contractor: E A Brunson Construction Company

-Description: The building faces north and is a two story buff colored brick structure.
-The building is located on landscaped grounds in the center of McLeansboro.
+Description: The building faces north and is a two story buff colored brick and concrete structure.
+The building is located on spacious landscaped grounds in the center of McLeansboro.
 In the center of each side of the square building is a protruding brick portico over a doorway on the first story and with gray colored stone trim over the doorway and over the windows on the second story.
-The base of the building is gray stone.
+The base of the building is gray colored stone.
 The roof line is flat.
 The building houses the County Circuit Court of the 2nd Judicial Circuit.
 The building was constructed under the Federal Emergency Administration of Public Works.

 Photos taken 2007 and 2012